 - Look at some old magazines.
 Cut out pictures that symbolize your future dreams and ideas.
 Get a piece of poster board and write "My Future" in the center.
 Glue the pictures to the poster board, and post your creation where it will inspire you on a daily basis.

-Writing a five-year professional goal statement and action plan
+Writing a goal statement/action plan

 Many people spend their lives simply reacting to what is going on around them, living a life without goals or purpose.
 Take the first step toward controlling your future by identifying a goal.